February Revolution: Long-term effects

 After the abdication of the throne by the Tsar, the Provisional Government declared itself the new form of authority.
 The Provisional Government shared Kadet views.
-The Kadets began to be seen as a conservative political party and as "state-minded" by other Russians.
-At the same time that the Provisional Government was put into place, the Soviet Executive Committee was also forming.
-The soviets represented workers and soldiers, while the Provisional Government represented the middle and upper social classes.
-The soviets also gained support from Social Revolutionists and Mensheviks when the two groups realized that they did not want to support the Provisional Government.
+The Kadets were now seen as a conservative, "state-minded" party.
+At the same time that the Provisional Government was put into place, the Soviet Executive Committee also formed.
+The soviets were made up of workers and soldiers directly, being a democratic institution, allowing for cooperative decision making, while the Provisional Government was formed from the Duma delegates.
+The soviets, being formed democratically, ended up with a moderate-left majority, while the government was mostly made of the liberals and did not properly fulfill the demands of most of the country for peace and bread.
 When these two powers existed at the same time, "dual power" was created.
 The Provisional Government was granted formal authority, but the Soviet Executive Committee had the support of the people resulting in political unrest until the Bolshevik takeover in October.

 During the April Crisis (1917) Ivan Ilyin agreed with the Kadet Minister of Foreign Affairs Pavel Milyukov who staunchly opposed Petrograd Soviet demands for peace at any cost.
-Vladimir Lenin, exiled in neutral Switzerland, arrived in Petrograd from Zürich on 16 April O.S (29 April N.S).
+Vladimir Lenin, exiled in neutral Switzerland, arrived in Petrograd from Zürich on 3 April O.S (16 April N.S).
 He immediately began to undermine the provisional government, issuing his April Theses the next month.
 These theses were in favor of "Revolutionary defeatism", which argues that the real enemy is those who send the proletariat into war, as opposed to the "imperialist war" (whose "link to Capital" must be demonstrated to the masses) and the "social-chauvinists" (such as Georgi Plekhanov, the grandfather of Russian socialism), who supported the war.
 The theses were read by Lenin to a meeting of only Bolsheviks and again to a meeting of Bolsheviks and Mensheviks, both being extreme leftist parties, and was also published.
 He believed that the most effective way to overthrow the government was to be a minority party and to give no support to the Provisional Government.
 Lenin also tried to take control of the Bolshevik movement and attempted to win proletariat support by the use of slogans such as "Peace, bread and land", "End the war without annexations or indemnities", "All power to the Soviet" and "All land to those who work it".